-- 1. Section 1903(m)(5)(B)(ii) of the Social Security Act (42 U.S.C. § 1396b) vests the Secretary of the Department of Health and Human Services with the authority to deny BadgerCare Plus and/or Medicaid SSI payments to the HMO for members who enroll after the date on which the HMO has been found to have committed one of the violations identified in the federal law.
-State payment for members of the contracting organization is automatically denied whenever, and for as long as, federal payment for such members has been denied as a result of the commission of such violations.
-The state may impose sanctions if the HMO has violated any of the other applicable requirements of sections 1903(m) or 1932 of the Act and any implementing regulations. - 2.
-In addition, the Department may pursue all sanctions and remedial actions with the HMO that is taken with FFS providers if it determines, based on findings from onsite surveys, enrollee or other complaints, financial status, or any other source, that an HMO acts or fails to act as follows pursuant to 42 CFR § 438.700: - a.
-Fails substantially to provide medically necessary services that the HMO is required to provide, under law or under this contract, to an enrollee covered under the contract. - b.
-Imposes on enrollees premiums or charges that are in excess of the premiums or charges permitted under the Medicaid program - c.
-Acts to discriminate among enrollees on the basis of their health status or need for health care services.
-This includes termination of enrollment or refusal to enroll a member, except as permitted under the Medicaid program, or any practice that would reasonably be expected to discourage enrollment by beneficiaries whose medical condition or history indicates probable need for substantial future medical services. - d.
-Misrepresents or falsifies information that it furnishes to CMS or to the Department. - e.
-Misrepresents or falsifies information that it furnishes to an enrollee, potential enrollee, or health care provider. - f.
-Fails to comply with the requirements for physician incentive plans. - g.
-Distributes directly or indirectly through any agent or independent contractor, marketing materials that have not been approved by the Department or that contain false or materially misleading information.
+- a.
+The Department may impose sanctions when the Department determines that the HMO has violated section 1903(m) or 1932 of the Social Security Act (42 U.S.C.
+1396b), 42 CFR 438.700, or any implementing regulations. - Payment for members of the HMO is automatically denied whenever, and for as long as, federal payment for such members has been denied as a result of such violations. - b.
+The Department may pursue all sanctions and remedial actions with the HMO when the Department determines, based on findings from surveys, member or other complaints, audits, financial status, or any other source, that an HMO acts or fails to act pursuant to 42 CFR § 438.700: - i.
+Fails substantially to provide medically necessary services that the HMO is required to provide, under law or under this contract, to a member covered under the contract. - ii.
+Imposes on members premiums or charges that are in excess of the premiums or charges permitted under the Medicaid program. - iii.
+Acts to discriminate among members on the basis of their health status or need for health care services.
+This includes termination of enrollment or refusal to enroll a member, except as permitted under the Medicaid program, or any practice that would reasonably be expected to discourage enrollment by beneficiaries whose medical condition or history indicates probable need for substantial future medical services. - iv.
+Misrepresents or falsifies information that it furnishes to CMS or to the Department. - v.
+Misrepresents or falsifies information that it furnishes to members, potential enrollee, or health care provider. - vi.
+Fails to comply with the requirements for physician incentive plans. - vii.
+Distributes directly or indirectly through any agent or independent contractor, marketing materials that have not been approved by the Department or that contain false or materially misleading information. - c.
+The Department may pursue sanctions and remedial actions identified in c. with the HMO when the Department determines, based on findings from surveys, member or other complaints, audits, financial status, or any other source, that an HMO failed to: - i.
+Comply with quality assurance standards and requirements; - ii.
+Provide adequate policies or failing to comply with requirements preventing and protecting against fraud, waste, and abuse; or